 Talk to other people in the same situation

 Joining a group can be particularly helpful, as you can talk to other people in the same situation.
 Our Online Community is an online support group that’s available 24/7.

 I can't seem to move forward as the pain of missing her is overwhelming me.

-With our Online Bereavement Support, in addition to our Online Community, you can also find access to qualified counsellors who can talk with you in the comfort of your home, as well as lots of information and resources to help you through your grief.
+With our Online Bereavement Support, you can also find access to qualified counsellors who can talk with you in the comfort of your home, as well information, resources and interactive tools to help you through your grief.